 - school issues,

-- the sale of church real property – including property acquired by gift, and
+- the sale of church real property – including the manner of congregational approval of such sales,

 - the drafting and revising of Articles of Incorporation, Constitutions and Bylaws.

 Attorney Gary C. Dahle has represented churches located in the Minnesota cities of Arden Hills, Blaine, Bloomington, Brooklyn Park, Burnsville, Chaska, Corcoran, Coon Rapids, Eden Prairie, Fridley, Glencoe, Minneapolis, Mounds View, Roseville, St. Louis Park, St. Paul and Wyoming.